tylerwatt12/sdrtrunk-vce/README.md

 - Note that 5MHz bandwidth, Full IQ is going to require almost exactly 20MBps (note, that's megabytes, not megabits) of network bandwidth per RSP in play, so be cognizant of that in terms of your network setup; oodles of RSPs is going to require oodles of bandwidth.
 Ideally, keep everything on the same switch and don't cross a router, and I'd avoid using WiFi.
 - All of this is pretty much just "get it working reliably for me, in my particular scenario".
 You might find it interesting or useful, but bottom line, this is just a line of experimentation for me, not something that I'd expect to do a PR for any time soon.
 If that's something you'd like to do, have at it; proper attribution to W2NJL's work and my meager efforts here would be apropos in that case.
 - My present focus is on reliability; introducing dependency on a separate process creates some complications in terms of ensuring that the processes auto-recover from transient errors, crashes, etc., which isn't the case when talking directly to a dongle.
 The interface to the radios is still fairly thin at the moment; I've only worked in rate, antenna selection, and the SDRconnect `lna_state` control so far.
 One important gotcha: SDRconnect's `lna_state` is not a dB gain value, and `0` represents maximum gain.
 Higher `lna_state` values reduce frontend gain, so the UI and handling here now treat it as an indexed hardware state rather than as ordinary RF gain.
-- The NBFM path now has a post-demod audio shaping chain.
-Available stages include de-emphasis, high-pass filtering, low-pass filtering, voice enhancement, bass boost, and output gain.
-- The NBFM high-pass stage now runs inside the decoder's own post-processing chain rather than downstream in the generic audio module.
-The current order is: de-emphasis, resample, high-pass, low-pass, voice enhance, bass boost, then output gain.
-- With NBFM, just tune the LNA state as you would normally until you get adequate gain, then adjust the NBFM audio settings to taste.
-Requiring a decent amount of gain with NBFM is normal.
-- With P25, more gain is not automatically better.
-HDQPSK demodulation depends on clean phase information, so once the signal is strong enough, extra frontend gain mostly increases the risk of overload, clipping, and adjacent-channel splatter.
-Use the waterfall as a sanity check: aim for a clean, narrow signal without obvious widening or shoulders on either side.
-If increasing gain starts to broaden the signal or create visible splatter, back it off a notch or two.
 - For multi-frequency tuner sources, the playlist now supports an optional frequency envelope using `min_frequency` and `max_frequency`.
 This was added for trunked channels, where we'd like to make more optimal channel center choices.
 The problem this addresses is that center frequency selection was not good, resulting in, in my case, the control channels